 Simple English definitions for legal terms

-Read a random definition: innominate obligations
+Read a random definition: investment security

 The Wagner Act, also known as the National Labor Relations Act, is a law that helps workers and their employers get along better.
 It creates a board called the National Labor Relations Board to help settle disputes between workers and their bosses.
 The law was made in 1935 and has been changed a few times since then.